MrUsefull/MrUsefull.github.io/content/posts/2024-03-04-multiwan-failover.md

     [![existing WAN monitor ip](/images/2024-03-04-multiwan-failover/existing-wan-monitor-ip.png)](/images/2024-03-04-multiwan-failover/existing-wan-monitor-ip.png)

-    Lower priority is more likely to be used.
+    A lower priority number means the gateway is more important.
+Your preferred gateway should have the lowest priority number here.
+Valid values are between 1 and 255.
+The default for my system was 254.
 A blank monitor IP defaults to using the next hop.
 Some next hops respond to ping, some do not.
     I set my existing ISP connection to a priority of 128 (default was 254) and to use the next hop.

     > WARNING: Be careful what you use for the monitor IP.
 Once you use a monitor IP, that IP will only be reachable through the interface that has the monitor IP.
 This can lead to poor behavior when the Gateway goes down.